We all know the story of the little boy who didn’t want to grow up, but what about the adults who are still clinging onto their childhoods?

 This is much the same as a child who begs their parents to pay for the latest new toy and then leaves it gathering dust after a week.

-Those with Peter Pan syndrome often believe that they have a talent or vocation that they will, one day, achieve great things with.
+Those with Peter Pan syndrome often believe that they have a talent or vocation to achieve great things one day.

 They might want to be an actor, or a musician, or a hot-shot scientist.
 Because they have this ambition, they’ll write off as unimportant any failures in the career they do have.